-Cold corrosion is caused by sulphuric acid.
-Marine low speed engines are often operated on high sulphur content heavy fuel oil (HFO).
+Cold corrosion is caused by sulphuric acid condensing on the liner wall and simultanious wear.
+Marine low speed engines are often operated on high sulphur content heavy fuel oil (HFO3).
 The sulphur oxides that result from combustion of the fuel will, with the water formed during combustion and the water from the scavenge air, form sulphuric acid.
 When the liner temperature drops below the dew point of sulphuric acid and water, a corrosive mixture is condensed on the liner.
 High alkaline lubricants are used to neutralize the sulphuric acids and avoid cold corrosion of piston rings and cylinder liner surfaces.
 If the sulphuric acids are not neutralised the engine will experience corrosive wear (see Section 2.3 above).
 Cold corrosion typical takes place at temperatures below 200 °C and is called cold in contrast to hot corrosion (see below).